Healthcare AI

 • Does your EMR support the new time-based billing codes and updated fee codes, or will it need configuration changes?

 What automation can do is clean up the operational gaps that determine whether the new model works in your favour.
 Roster validation, shadow billing capture, after-hours encounter flagging, fee code accuracy checks.
 These are repetitive, data-driven tasks that eat administrative hours and are prone to human error when done manually across hundreds or thousands of patient records.
 We estimate that roster cleanup and billing validation workflows can reach 70-80% automation within the first few months, with a physician or billing clerk reviewing flagged exceptions.
-That’s not a magic number.
-It’s based on what we’ve seen in comparable EMR environments.
+Thats not a magic number.
+Its based on what weve analyzed in comparable EMR environments.

 A Note on EMR Readiness

-We’re running free billing audits for Ontario family practices ahead of the March 31 deadline.
-The audit looks at your shadow billing capture rate, roster accuracy, and fee code usage patterns.
+We offer free billing workflow assessments for Ontario family practices.
+The assessment looks at your shadow billing capture rate, roster accuracy, and fee code usage patterns.
 It takes about an hour of your time and gives you a concrete picture of where you stand before FHO+ takes effect.
 No obligation, no pitch at the end.
 Just data you can use.
 Billing readiness is a critical component — review the FHO+ billing codes your practice will use in our FHO+ Billing Guide.
+For audit-ready documentation from day one, see our audit defense playbook — it covers exactly what records to keep and how to structure them for Ministry review.

 If either of those sounds useful, you can book a time here: https://opsmed.ca/contact/

-The March 31 deadline is days away, not months.
-If you haven’t run your numbers yet, now is the time to block an afternoon and do it.
+The March 31 deadline has passed.
+If you havent run your numbers yet, the exercise is still worth your time — the financial dynamics dont change just because the contract is signed, and the cost of running blind is the same either way.
 For a broader look at what the FHO+ rule changes mean and how to prepare, see our post on whether your clinic is ready for FHO+.

 Stay well, Marc